billpg/HashBack/README.md

 ## Version Negotiation

-The intial request JSON includes a property named `CrossRequestTokenExchange` with a value specifying the version of this protocol the client is using.
-As this is the first (and so far, only) version, all requests should include this string.
+The intial request JSON includes a property named `CrossRequestTokenExchange` with a value, "DRAFTY_DRAFT-3", specifying the version of this protocol the client is using.
+As this is the first (and so far, only) version, all requests should use only this string.

 If a request arrives with a different unknown string value to this property, the servive should respond with a `400` (bad request) response, but with a JSON body including a property named `"AcceptVersion"`, listing all the supported versions in a JSON array of strings.